top of page

 Background

 The tenant creation flow was one of the earliest and most critical steps in the onboarding journey.
 Despite its importance, it often caused confusion among trial users.
-This led to setup errors, delays in adoption, and user drop-off.
+This led to setup errors, delays in adoption, and incomplete setups and early drop-off during trials.

 Target Users